4 minute read

 Summing up

 Data ingestion is a critical aspect of a data ingestion pipeline.
-It’s responsible for all the data entering a pipeline and its stability and integrity.
+It is responsible for all the data entering the pipeline and its stability and integrity.

 A core capability of any data ingestion architecture is its ability to easily and quickly ingest multiple data types.

-Since data ingestion is a hectic task, you may need to automate it using tools such as the Datavid Rover.
+Since data ingestion is a hectic task, you may need to automate it using tools like Datavid Rover.

-The enterprise data ingestion tool comes with in-built connectors that provide real-time insights into your data ecosystem.
+The enterprise data ingestion tool has in-built connectors that provide real-time insights into your data ecosystem.
 This makes it easier to merge, process, and retrieve data from different sources.

 Frequently asked questions